-Over the course of 13 years, porter Richard Pfocohuanca has hiked the Inca Trail, and worked 15+ hour days in the process, hundreds of times.
-But he’s never made it to Machu Picchu.
-James Shackell speaks with Richard to find out what it’s really like to be a porter.
+Over the course of 13 years, porter Richard Pfocohuanca has hiked the Inca Trail and worked 15+ hour days in the process, hundreds of times.
+He’s never made it to Machu Picchu—but that could all be about to change.

-Richard Pfocohuanca has hiked the Inca Trail more than most people on the planet, but he’s never seen Machu Picchu.
+Richard Pfocohuanca has hiked the Inca Trail more than most people on the planet, but he’s never seen Machu Picchu (local regulations do not allow porters to visit the ancient site).
 “I really want to go,” he says over the phone from his home in Peru.
 “Travelers often tell me about it, and I’ve seen some pictures.
 It looks very beautiful.”

 Richard has been a porter on the Inca Trail for 13 years.
 He’s climbed the 43-kilometer route hundreds of times, winding up through the Andes, all the way to the dreaded Dead Woman’s Pass (a lung-squeezing 4,215 meters above sea level), and on to the famous Sun Gate.
 But on the last day, while hikers and tourists push on to Machu Picchu, he and the other porters pack up the tents, clean the pots, load up supplies, and trudge back down to the valley floor.
 Ready to start again.